DaniilLaptev/pinns/README.md

 But we are facing a huge and somewhat unsolved problem - how to choose hyperparameters when using PINNs?
 This is simultaneously a theoretical question - because it raises a second-order questions, such as "why these hyperparameters are optimal", "does there exist connection between differential equation & problem statement and optimal hyperparameters" etc., - and a practical question - because we are usually want to solve a problem in efficient way and dont want to search them manually (we can always rely on automatic HPO methods and frameworks, but we then lack theoretical understanding on why and how such search should be performed).

+There are plenty of basic conclusions like "more complex solution leads to bigger neural network" etc., but we are interested in something beyond that.
+So, our main questions is: a) how does hyperparameters depend on problem statement? and b) how should we choose hyperparameters?
+For clarity, we are working with basic PINN method, without much clever enhancements or tricky tricks with data and loss function.

 In this study we are focusing not only on how to solve particular differential equations, but we are sistematically investigate the problem described above.
-To-do lists in the following section shows our finished work and our plans.
+To-dos in the following section shows our finished work and our plans.

-## Finished and Future Work
+## Our Work

 Differential equations we are dealing with are listed below: